dn1v/ShapeTracer-API/README.md

 ```
 ## Usage

-Once the application is running, you can access it by navigating to http://localhost:<port number> in your web browser.
+Once the application is running, you can access it by navigating to http://localhost: <*port-number*> in your web browser.

 # Testing